You may be eager to try a fresh new hair color this summer but are confused if you want to go for the DIY hair color route. And, you are not alone!

-Whether you’re confined to your home because of health problems, or you would just rather watch Netflix and drink a glass of wine while coloring your hair, doing a DIY color process can be a wonderful option for you.
+Whether you’re confined to your home because of health problems or you would just rather watch Netflix and drink a glass of wine while coloring your hair, doing a DIY color process can be an excellent option for you.

 Going to the salon can seem like a gamble, especially if you don’t already have an established relationship with a skilled hairstylist.
 This is probably the biggest reason why I choose to do my own hair color at home.

-When you do your hair color yourself, you are able to choose the exact color, formula, and processing time for your color.
+When you color your hair, you can choose the exact color, formula, and processing time for your color.
 If you know what result you want and how to obtain it, doing your hair yourself is a no-brainer.

-In addition to choosing the color, formula, and processing time, you are also able to choose the products that you use.
-Every salon and even every stylist will use different color lines and products and many times they won’t tell you exactly what they are using unless you specifically ask.
+In addition to choosing the color, formula, and processing time, you can also choose the products you use.
+Every salon and even every stylist will use different color lines and products, and many times, they won’t tell you exactly what they are using unless you specifically ask.

-So if you want to use a certain color line or product, doing your own hair color gives you that freedom.
+So, if you want to use a specific color line or product, DIY hair color gives you that freedom.

 The Cons of DIY Hair Color

 Even though doing your own hair color can be more convenient and cost-saving, there are also some downsides.
 After all, there’s a reason why so many people go to the salon to get their hair colored!
-Here are some negative aspects of doing your own hair color:
+Here are some negative aspects of DIY hair coloring.

-Although you may see many professional products for sale on Amazon and other online platforms, the bottle itself will state that the quality cannot be guaranteed unless it is bought from a salon or a wholesale, professional beauty supply store.
+Although you may see many professional products for sale on Amazon and other online platforms, the bottle itself states that the quality cannot be guaranteed unless bought from a salon or a wholesale, professional beauty supply store.

 And, let’s face it, the color you get at Sally’s just isn’t the same as Paul Mitchel or Pravana.
 That’s the bottom line.

-The truth is that doing your hair color at home may mean sacrificing the quality of the products that you are able to use.
+The truth is that doing your hair color at home may mean sacrificing the quality of the products you can use.

 This is a big one!
 There is a reason why hair stylists go through years of training and extensive testing.
-When you get your hair colored at a salon, you are not only paying for high-quality products but also the skills that your stylist has spent years developing.
+When you get your hair colored at a salon, you are paying for high-quality products and the skills your stylist has spent years developing.

 If you decide to color your own hair, you better make sure that you know what you’re doing!
 Otherwise, your color process can have disastrous results that will land you back in your stylist’s chair for an outrageously expensive color correction service.